 One of the most effective ways to find jobs in Australia’s hidden job market is through LinkedIn.

-You can use LinkedIn to find companies as well as the key decision makers within those companies who may be hiring.
+You can use LinkedIn to find companies as well as the key decision-makers within those companies who may be hiring.
 If you contact them at the right time and in the right way (think catchy email) – you can initiate a face-to-face ‘coffee’ catch up to continue building the relationship.

-While networking and sourcing opportunities in the hidden job market is vital, you also need to be able to sell yourself effectively.
+While networking and sourcing opportunities in the hidden job market are vital, you also need to be able to sell yourself effectively.
 By working on your communication skills and knowing how to present yourself in a professional light (resume, cover letter and emails to potential hiring managers), you will give yourself a great chance of securing the position you desire.

 To learn more about accessing the hidden job market in Australia feel free to contact us to see how it’s done.